abrackx/brahts-ui/content/contact/index.md

 ---

 {{< columns >}}
-## contact
+## reach out

-Feel free to reach out.
+Feel free to send me a message.
 I'm always willing to take a look at a problem query or to tell you I too have never seen that happen before.

 <--->